karthickronin/Pneumonia-Detection-Web-App/README.md

 ->The dataset used in Training, Testing and Validation is taken through kaggle You can download the same from => https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia

+  Rename the dataset folder to data for the .ipynb file to run